visanalexandru/felics/DOC.md

 We can also use the lifting tehnique described in [10] to make the transform lossless.

+## My contribution

+Building on the theoretical foundation laid out in the previous chapter, this chapter delves into the technical issue of implementing the new image format.
+I will describe how these techniques come together to make it all work.

+[TODO: insert summary]

+### Choosing the right programming language

+Data compression is a usually a computationally intensive task, so we would like to implement our image format using a language that is fast.
+The C programming language is a good example of a low-level language that provides the means to writing fast compression algorithms because it is compiled ahead of time and allows us to manually manage allocated memory.
+More control over the memory layout can be beneficial for cache locality[10].
+A downside of the C programming language is that it's potentially memory unsafe.
+It allows arbitrary pointer arithmetic and does not have bounds checking.

+The lack of bounds checking when accessing memory presents a significant security risk.
+This is particularly exploited in the context of data compression, where malicious actors can craft data specifically designed to trigger buffer overflows during the process of encoding or decoding.

+For example, a bug in the library "libwebp" allowed an attacker to create a malformed WebP file that contained an invalid Huffman tree [11].
+This lead to a heap buffer overlow, making it possible to execute arbitrary code on a vulnerable system.

+A better choice is the Rust programming language.
+Like C, it compiles ahead of time so the compiler can emit optimized code that runs fast.
+Moreover, the rust compiler refuses to compile any code that contains memory-related bugs.
+For these reasons, I chose to implement the image format using the Rust programming language.

+### Project structure

+When implementing an image format, the project is usually split up into two parts: a library that exports important functions used in image compression, and a set of tools that use the library to implement basic functionalities.
+For example, the open source library to use in applications that create, read, and manipulate PNG image files is called "libpng"[13].
+The library is developed alongside many tools like:

+- "pnm2png" - Program that is used to convert a "pnm" file to a "png" file.
+- "png2pnm" - Program that is used to convert a "png" file to a "pnm" file.
+- "cvtcolor" - Program that converts images from a format to another given format (for example grayscale to RGB).

 ## Bibliography
 1) Sayood, K. (2006).
 Introduction to data compression (3rd ed.).
 Elsevier.